 (b) the tenant has given vacant possession of the agreed premises to the park operator.

-(2) A long-stay agreement for a fixed term is terminated when both of the following events have occurred —
+(2) A fixed term long-stay agreement is terminated when both of the following events have occurred —

 (a) the fixed term has ended; and

-(b) the tenant has given vacant possession of the agreed premises to the park operator.
+(b) the long-stay tenant has given vacant possession of the agreed premises to the park operator.

 (2A) A long-stay tenant’s interest in a long-stay agreement is terminated if the tenant has —